By Simon O’ Connor, 12th March 2015

 Conversion to Private Company limited by shares (LTD)

-Existing Private Companies limited by shares will not automatically become LTD companies on the 1st of June 2015 and therefore cannot avail of the features of the LTD Company until they have converted.
+Existing Private Companies limited by shares will not automatically become a Private Company Limited by Shares (LTD) on the 1st of June 2015 and therefore cannot avail of the features of the LTD Company until they have converted.
 In order to make the conversion from an Existing Private Company to a LTD company, the directors must ensure a constitution is drafted that does not alter the rights and obligations of the members of the existing private company.
-In some cases a company may also have to submit a special resolution.
+In some cases, a company may also have to submit a special resolution.
 If a company requires to make additional alterations to their constitution, they will have to make a separate filing which should include the special resolution and altered constitution and pay the appropriate fee to the CRO office.
 Company Bureau can assist you with this conversion and can help you avoid any extra fees.

 Designated Activity Company limited by shares (DAC)